 With the passage of a statewide coronavirus relief bill, Ohio’s state legislature set a new date for the postponed 2020 primary election: April 28.

-Because of the ongoing threat of COVID-19, which the Ohio Department of Health predicts will peak in late April or early May, the primary will not involve any in-person voting — everyone who wants their voice heard will have to mail in a ballot by the election date.
+Because of the ongoing threat of COVID-19, the primary will not involve any in-person voting — everyone who wants their voice heard will have to mail in a ballot by the election date.

 How do I know if I’m eligible to vote?